pysync/vietTTS/README.md

 A Vietnamese TTS
 ================

-Tacotron + WaveRNN for vietnamese dataset.
+Tacotron + WaveRNN for vietnamese datasets.

+A synthesized audio clip is at [assets/reinfo/clip.wav](assets/reinfo/clip.wav).

 Install
 -------